Last Updated on

 Let me say it again.
 You don’t need to be perfect!
 You just need to be understood.

-Learning to read and pronounce Korean takes only 90 minutes.
+Learning to read and pronounce Korean takes less than 30 minutes.
 All that requires is memorizing 24 basic symbols and associating them with their sounds, which I’ll go through.
 The rest of the 90 days is the fun part, where you get to go out and practice what you’re learning, meeting all sorts of new people along the way that may just change your life forever.

 Let’s get started!